 - Portable charger – these are pretty cheap and come in handy if you need to charge your phone on the go

-- 2-3 x 8GB memory cards: I always recommend more than one memory card and to spread your photos out (or back up if you have access to a computer).
+- 2-3 x 8GB or 16GB memory cards: I always recommend more than one memory card and to spread your photos out (or back up if you have access to a computer).
 This way if you loose one or it gets damaged, you still have atleast half of your photos.

 - Any medicine you need.
 You’ll want to bring your prescription if you have one too.

 - In original packaging, bring some medicine for an upset stomach, hay fever and dehydration (whatever is applicable).

 Makeup & Toiletries